oobites/Comprehensive-Google-Map-Plugin/readme.txt

 5. Where is plugin documentation?<br />
 After plugin activation, look at the left hand side menu of WP admin, look for "Google Map" item

+5. Where to find my saved shortcode?<br />
+Look for little map icon in post/page editor

 == Screenshots ==